curiositry/flexbox_functions/README.md

 For those who's preferred CSS preprocessor is PHP, I have made methods in the flexbox class for all the flexbox properties I know, which speeds up development greatly.

+For those who's preferred CSS preprocessor is PHP, I have made a flexbox class and put all the flexbox properties I know as methods of it.
+This speeds up flexbox development immensely.

 ### Usage